-Our Instructors devote many hours to the program and the cadets within it.
-Consisting of Commander Peter Greenwald and Master Chief Petty Officer Steven Prince.
-Our unit is grateful to house these two outstanding individuals, filled with guidance and devotion to our program.
+Our Instructors, Lieutenant Bradley LaFontaine (retired USN) Master Chief Petty Officer Steven Prince (retired USN) devote endless hours to the program and the cadets within.
+Our unit is grateful to house these outstanding individuals, who are filled with guidance and devotion to our program.

-If you would like to learn more about our instructors, then click the link directly below.
+If you would like to learn more about our instructors, then inspect the link directly below.

 Honoring those who gave the ultimate sacrifice…

-On the left, Lance Corporal Karl Linn and on the right, Lance Corporal Jourdan Grez are two fellow James River Alumni who answered the call to serve.
+On the left, Lance Corporal Karl Linn and on the right, Lance Corporal Jourdan Grez.
+These are two fellow James River Alumni who answered the call to serve.
 To preserve freedom abroad, these soldiers would be deployed to Iraq amid the Iraqi war.
-Both Karl Linn and Jourdan Grez, who assisted in Operation Iraqi Freedom, gave their lives in favor of freedom and democracy abroad.
-Click below to view their stories.
+Both Karl Linn and Jourdan Grez, who assisted in Operation Iraqi Freedom, gave their lives to ensure we keep ours.